 Clark State Community College only closes for extreme weather conditions or for conditions at the College that are beyond our control.
 The decision to close the College due to ice, blizzards or snow is based on the condition of area roads and whether campus roads/parking lots can be cleared by 8 a.m.
 If the Clark County Sheriff issues a Level Three snow emergency, the College will close.
-The responsibility for announcing the decision to close the College and/or delay the opening of the College rests with the President or in his/her absence with the Vice President for Business Affairs.
+The responsibility for announcing the decision to close the College and/or delay the opening of the College rests with the President or in his/her absence with the Provost & Senior Vice President for Academic Affairs.
 All employees and students are expected to attend when the College is open.

 Announcement of a closing or delay will be communicated as follows: